-Authors:
+Authors

-- John A. Saia, the President of The Virginia Palm Society has been growing and cultivating hardy palms in Northern Virginia since 2005. - Joseph W. Seamone is co-founder of the Virginia Palm Society and has been growing and cultivating hardy palms in Maryland since 1997.
-Joe is a horticulturist for McFall & Berry Landscape Management in Brookeville, Md., and a Certified Professional Horticulturist with the Maryland Nursery and Landscape Association. - Susanne E. Zilberfarb is a Fairfax County Extension Master Gardener.
+John A. Saia, the President of The Virginia Palm Society has been growing and cultivating hardy palms in Northern Virginia since 2005.

+Joseph W. Seamone (aka Boca Joe) is co-founder of the Virginia Palm Society and has been growing and cultivating hardy palms in Maryland since 1997 and in Delaware (since 2016).
+Joe is a horticulturist for McFall & Berry Landscape Management in Bowie, Md., and a Certified Professional Horticulturist with the Maryland Nursery and Landscape Association.